|Family Travel Files Ezine Family Vacations Resource

 Smoky Mountain Christmas at Dollywood

-Dollywood adds to Winterfest's light displays with more than four millions lights and the nightly lighted Christmas parade.
-In addition to memory-making musical entertainment see Polar Express 4-D Experience, described as a magical cinematic experience full of multi-sensory thrills and surprises.
-Shop for bargains.
+(Early November to early January) adds to Winterfest's light displays with more than four millions lights and the nightly lighted Christmas parade.
+In addition to memory-making musical entertainment visitors may enjoy the Polar Express 4-D Experience, a most magical cinematic experience full of multi-sensory thrills and surprises.